betaglot/plantabeta/docs/dev/DesignedForYou.md

 🔷<beta>Beta</beta>: The system used to prescribe or describe a planter's experience.
 Beta is composed of four factors, each of which can be represented by an icon:

-🟩<eco>Eco Factor</eco>: All the biologic and geologic objects and processes in a planting block.
-For example, slash, roads, stumps, plants, soil, weather.
+🟩<eco>Eco Factor</eco>: All biologic and geologic objects and processes you interact with while in a planting block.
+For example: slash, roads, stumps, plants, soil and weather.

-🟠<moto>Moto Factor</moto>: The movements performed by planters.
+🟠<moto>Moto Factor</moto>: The movements and tools you use to plant trees.
+For example: slamming your spade into the ground, ripping flag, your clothing and your bags.

 🔻<via>Via Factor</via>: The path taken by planters.
+For example: your line in, backfilling, area planting, bouncing while partner planting and deadwalking

-💜<neuro>Neuro Factor</neuro>: Phenonmena of the nervous system.
-Includes thought, perception, awareness, attention and more.
+💜<neuro>Neuro Factor</neuro>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.

-## Betaglot
+## 🔷<beta>Betaglot</beta>

-"glot" means tongue in greek
+> beta + glot

-Polyglot: Ability to speak more than one language.
+"beta" comes from climbing.
+It is any information about how to climb something.
+The term beta is an abbreviation of Betamax, which was hardware used to record video, like a VHS cassette tape 📼.
+Before the internet climbers would give each Betamax video tapes of climbs, so if you wanted to see a video of climb was performed you would ask for the "Beta".
+Although people no longer use tapes 📼, the term is still used all the time.

-Epiglottis:
+"glot" literally means "tongue" in greek, or "language" metaphorically.
+So, betaglot means "the language of beta".

-GlottalStop:
+Betaglot is also related to "Polyglot", which means that you can speak more than one language.
+A betaglot can speak the language of both tree planting and of climbing.
+Beta can be applied to any solo sport, that is, any sport where you're not directly competing against anyone, such as gymnastics, archery, whitewater kayaking, break dancing and more.

 ## How am I supposed to use putplant.ca?